Throne: Ecclesiastical

-From ancient times, bishops of the Roman Catholic, Eastern Orthodox, Anglican and other churches where episcopal offices exist, have been formally seated on a throne, called a cathedra (κάθεδρα, seat).
-Traditionally located in the sanctuary, the cathedra symbolizes the bishop's authority to teach the faith (hence the expression "ex cathedra") and to govern his flock.

-Ex cathedra refers to the explicative authority, notably the extremely rarely used procedure required for a papal declaration to be 'infallible' under Roman Catholic canon law.
-In several languages the word deriving from cathedra is commonly used for an academic teaching mandate, the professorial chair.
+From ancient times, bishops where episcopal offices exist have been formally seated on a throne called a cathedra (κάθεδρα, seat).
+Traditionally located in the sanctuary, the cathedra symbolizes the bishop's authority to teach the faith and to govern his flock.
+This is the origin of the expression "ex cathedra", which refers to the explicative authority, notably the extremely rarely used procedure required for a papal declaration to be 'infallible' under Catholic canon law.
+In several languages, the word deriving from cathedra is commonly used for an academic teaching mandate, the professorial chair.

 From the presence of this cathedra (throne), which can be as elaborate and precious as fits a secular prince (even if the prelate is not a prince of the church in the secular sense), a bishop's primary church is called a cathedral.
-In the Roman Catholic Church, a basilica—from the Greek basilikos 'royal'—now refers to the presence there of a papal canopy (ombrellino), part of his regalia, and applies mainly to many cathedrals and Catholic churches of similar importance or splendor.
-In Roman Antiquity a basilica was secular public hall.
+In the Roman Catholic Church, a basilica—from the Greek basilikos 'royal'—now refers to the presence there of a papal baldachin, a kind of umbraculum, part of his regalia and insignia, and applies mainly to many cathedrals and Catholic churches of similar importance or splendor.
+In classical antiquity a basilica was secular public hall.
 Thus, the term basilica may also refer to a church designed after the manner of the ancient Roman basilica.
-Many of the churches built by the emperor Constantine the Great and Justinian are of the basilica style.
+Many of the churches built by the emperor Constantine the Great and Justinian I are of the basilica style.

 Some other prelates besides bishops are permitted the use of thrones, such as abbots and abbesses.
 These are often simpler than the thrones used by bishops and there may be restrictions on the style and ornamentation used on them, according to the regulations and traditions of the particular denomination.

-As a mark of distinction, Roman Catholic bishops and higher prelates have a right to a canopy above their thrones at certain ecclesiastical functions.
+As a mark of distinction, Catholic bishops and higher prelates have a right to a canopy above their thrones at certain ecclesiastical functions.
 It is sometimes granted by special privilege to prelates inferior to bishops, but always with limitations as to the days on which it may be used and the character of its ornamentation.
 The liturgical color of the canopy should correspond with that of the other vestments.
 When ruling monarchs attend services, they are also allowed to be seated on a throne that is covered by a canopy, but their seats must be outside the sanctuary.

-In the Greek Orthodox Church, the bishop's throne will often combine features of the monastic choir stall (kathisma) with appurtenances inherited from the Byzantine court, such as a pair of lions seated at the foot of the throne.
+In the Greek Orthodox Church, the bishop's throne will often combine features of the kathisma (monastic choir stall) with appurtenances inherited from the Byzantine court, such as a pair of lions seated at the foot of the throne.

-The term "throne" is often used in reference to patriarchs to designate their ecclesiastical authority; for instance, "the Ecumenical Throne" refers to the authority of the ecumenical patriarch of Constantinople.
+The term "throne" is often used to designate the ecclesiastical authority of patriarchs; for instance, "the Ecumenical Throne" refers to the authority of the Ecumenical Patriarch of Constantinople.

 Western bishops may also use a faldstool to fulfill the liturgical purpose of the cathedra when not in their own cathedral.